All Products

 FAQ

-• Cause: The current account does not have the required permissions to create a cluster.
+• Cause: The current account does not have the necessary permissions to create a cluster.

 • Solution:

-The solution differs depending on whether you are using an Alibaba Cloud account or a RAM user.
+Choose the appropriate solution based on whether you are using an Alibaba Cloud account or a RAM user.

-• Alibaba Cloud account: To create a cluster, your account needs permissions to access other Alibaba Cloud resources and perform related operations.
-You can click Cloud Resource Access Authorization to grant the required permissions.
-After the authorization is successful, you can create a cluster.
-For more information about role authorization, see Authorize an Alibaba Cloud account.
+• Alibaba Cloud account: When creating a cluster, your account must have permission to access other Alibaba Cloud resources and perform related operations.
+You can click RAM Quick Authorization to authorize your account.
+After authorization is successful, you can create the cluster.
+For more information on role authorization, see Authorize roles for an Alibaba Cloud account.

-• RAM user: This error occurs because the RAM user does not have the required permissions to create an EMR cluster.
-Use an Alibaba Cloud account to grant the AliyunEMRFullAccess policy to the RAM user.
+• RAM user: Your account does not have the permissions to create an EMR cluster.
+We recommend that you use an Alibaba Cloud account to grant the AliyunEMRFullAccess policy to the RAM user.
 For more information, see Grant permissions to a RAM user.